5 Tips To Get Your Resume Past AI "Robots"

 Understanding the role of AI in recruitment

-From candidate sourcing to interview scheduling, small and big companies alike have found plenty of ways to use AI for improving the recruitment and application process.
+From candidate sourcing to interview scheduling, small and big companies alike have found plenty of ways to use AI to improve the recruitment and application process.
+But it's also one of the most misunderstood tools.

 • Relevant skills